-Table 2: Agreed annualised funding contribution to NDIS package costs for participants under the age of 65 at the end of the financial year.
+Table 2: Estimated annualised funding contribution to NDIS package costs for participants under the age of 65 at the end of the financial year - NDIA

-2017-18 2018-19 2019-20

-(\$) (\$) (\$)

-Weighted Average Package Cost during transition 1 41,376 42,655 46,055
+2017-18 (\$) 2018-19 (\$) 2019-20 (\$) Weighted Average Package Cost during transition 1 44,608 43,965 46,166

-1The average funding contribution is based on the agreed transition arrangements as outlined at Schedule B: Participant Transition Arrangements in WA, and therefore does not reflect the expected long term average funding contribution.
+1The average funding contribution is based on the agreed transition arrangements as outlined at Schedule A: Participant Transition Arrangements in WA, and therefore does not reflect the expected long term average funding contribution

-- 10. As the Commonwealth will contribute funding on a monthly basis in arrears during transition, WA may need to make earlier cash contributions to address any cash flow issues associated with this arrangement.
-WA will ensure that the WA NDIS authority has access to cash equivalent to a floor of one month of agreed annual funding contributions for participants in the scheme at the end of the previous month less in-kind contributions for the participants in the scheme.
-These early payments, if made by WA to address cash flow issues, will be offset against later payments once cash has built in the scheme and before the end of the financial year in which they are made.
-At the end of transition the Commonwealth will pay all outstanding contributions for the transition period. - 11.
+- 15. As WA will contribute funding on a monthly basis in arrears during transition, the Commonwealth may need to make earlier cash contributions to address any cash flow issues associated with this arrangement.
+The Commonwealth will ensure that the NDIA has access to cash equivalent to a floor of one month of agreed annual funding contributions for participants in the scheme at the end of the previous month less in-kind contributions for the participants in the scheme.
+These early payments, if made by the Commonwealth to address cash flow issues, will be offset against later payments once cash has built in the scheme and before the end of the financial year in which they are made.
+At the end of transition WA will pay all outstanding contributions for the transition period. - 16.
 The Parties will allow cash to build up in the scheme up to a ceiling.
 The cash ceiling will be equivalent to three months of total agreed annualised funding contributions in respect of those participants in the scheme with an approved plan as at the end of each month.
-Calculations of the cash ceiling will be updated each month by WA.
-Where the level of cash that has built in the scheme approaches the cash ceiling, contributions by the parties will be limited to the level of the cash ceiling, as calculated at the end of that month. - 12.
-The Parties agree that cash that builds in the scheme can be used by WA to manage cash flow risks and to manage costs back to the agreed total funding, if commitments in plans are higher than expected.
-If costs cannot be managed back to the agreed total funding then, consistent with the responsibilities in paragraph 2(d), WA and the Commonwealth will work together to develop agreed mitigation proposals which could include changes to participant phasing arrangements.
+Calculations of the cash ceiling will be updated each month by the NDIA.
+Where the level of cash that has built in the scheme approaches the cash ceiling, contributions by the parties will be limited to the level of the cash ceiling, as calculated at the end of that month.